-Join Steven Brown for an in-depth discussion in this video Understanding outbound logistics, part of Fundamentals of Logistics.
+Join Steven Brown for an in-depth discussion in this video Understanding outbound logistics, part of Logistics Foundations.

 - Have you ever thought about how a huge company like Walmart keeps their shelves full of all those products?
 Well I was looking at their website recently, and it states that it all comes down to logistics, and that's how Walmart works.
 When most of us hear the word logistics, we think of the system that delivers finished goods to the customer.
 The part of the business that makes marketing and sales people happy, because their customers are happy.
 Actually, this is known as Outbound Logistics.
 And it is only a part of the overall logistics function.

 Because of this focus on keeping the customer satisfied, outbound logistics is, of course, very important to every business.
 But it is even more important to a business like Walmart.
 Walmart, of course, has a lot of stores.
 And each of those stores carries a lot of different products.
 Each of those products come from many different suppliers and many different locations around the world.
 So Walmart has to have a pretty intensive effort to get those many products into their many stores, and into the hands of their many customers.

 Distribution centers are of critical importance to Walmart's outbound logistics system.
 These are the places where Walmart receives the merchandise in large volumes, and then breaks down those volumes into smaller sizes to fill the orders from the individual stores.
 The size and the number and the location of these distribution centers are very important considerations for success.
 And success is defined as having the merchandise on the store shelf, when the customer wants it.
 No out of stock.